Abdogouhmad/orion/README.md

 - Weight: Measures the size of folders.
 Use -w or --weight.
 - Delete: Deletes the logs folder.
 Use -d or --delete.
 - Status: Provides the files that are in a changed Git status.
 Use -s or --status.
-- Commit: Commits and pushes changes made to GitHub.
-Use -c or --commit followed by the commit message.
+- Commit: Commit and push the changes regardless the branch you are in with option `-c="your commit"`.

 ## Usage
 To use WhisperCLI, follow the general format: